Discover more from Pessimists Archive Newsletter

 In 1961 a Gallup poll showed only 33% of Americans in favor of moon landing

-Noted fiscal hawk Barry Goldwater dismissed the lofty ambitions of lunar exploration as a "wasteful endeavor," an ironic stance given he voiced his criticism at a glitzy dinner that cost each attendee a cool $100 - close to $1000 in 2023.
-In the very same year, he decried the United States as "moon struck."
-President Kennedy’s early suggestion of teaming up with Russia to reach the moon drew opposition from Republicans too.
+In 1963 noted fiscal hawk Barry Goldwater dismissed the lofty ambitions of lunar exploration as a "wasteful endeavor" at a $1000-a-plate fundraise no-less.
+The same year, he warned the United States was "moon struck" and if it “fixes upon it, we could lose the earth or be buried in it.”
+(President Kennedy’s initial suggestion of teaming up with Russia to reach the moon drew opposition from Republican’s too, for obvious reasons.)

 In my opinion, the 1969 Moon landing was an event that was supposed to occur in the 21st Century, not the 20th.
 The was clawed into the 20th Century only though the full industrial and scientific might of the United States.